kodecocodes/swift-algorithm-club/Bit Manipulate/readme.md

 1 ^ 1 = 0
 ```

-So, the most important idea here is if two numbers are the same, their result is 0.
+The first condition is of particular interest.
 That means `a ^ a = 0`

 That's exactly what we want, right?